spuder/klipper-ender2pro/README.md

 # Disable usb for communication
 make
 # Then copy the .bin file off the raspberry pi and put it on a fresh SD Card.
-# The .bin file must be named something unique (and it can't be firmware.bin)
+# The .bin file must be named something unique (and it can't be firmware.bin, or the previous file name)
 ````

 ### Resources